ahmadalsajid/teamfriends/README.md

 ## Method Two: Task schedular ##

-In this method, we will set a Celery and rabbitmq, rest is after setup
+In this method, we will set Celery for task scheduling and RabbitMQ as the message broker.
+We have created a [function](/customers/tasks.py) which will search for the customers with the birthdays that day and email them.
+If it fails to do so, for example, no Gmail account is associated with this application, then it will print the email subject and body in the CLI.
+For example,

 ```bash
 celery-worker  | [2024-04-24 12:16:02,684: WARNING/ForkPoolWorker-8] Invalid address